-The Carousel at Saltair
+The Carousel At Saltair

 In 1959, the park was declared bankrupt and Utah’s governor gave the Looff carousel to the Utah State Training School in American Fork, not far away.
 Nearby striking steelworkers and company management officers came together to set up the carousel on the grounds of the state school.
 The developmentally and physically disabled residents enjoyed it for another 27 years.
 In 1976, school residents restored the animals under supervision.

-For the first few decades of the 1900s, during the golden age of carousels in America, there were between 5,000 to 6,000 merry-go-rounds featuring hand-carved wooden animals, usually horses.
+For the first few decades of the 1900s, during the golden age of carousels in America, there were between 5,000 and 6,000 carousels, or merry-go-rounds, featuring hand-carved wooden animals, usually horses.
 Beginning in the 1970s and continuing to the present, many carousels were sold to buyers who would then auction off the animals separately to collectors.

-The Carousel moves to Nederland
+The Carousel Moves to Nederland

-As a young Marine in Vietnam Scott had received a tiny music box that he held to his ear to distract him from the horror of the war going on around him.
-The music, Chopin’s “Tristesse”, brought him a peaceful image of a carousel in a mountain meadow.
-After rescuing the abandoned Looff carousel in Utah he spent the next 26 years hand-carving animals to bring it back to life.
+As a young Marine in Vietnam, Scott had received a tiny music box that he held to his ear to distract him from the horror of the war going on around him.
+The music, Chopin’s “Tristesse,” brought him a peaceful image of a carousel in a mountain meadow.
+After rescuing the abandoned Looff carousel in Utah, he spent the next 26 years hand-carving animals to bring it back to life.

 The Carousel of Happiness